leapdao/leapdao-website/src/blog/content/Plasma-Mainnet-Launched.md

 ---

 We’ve been on a roll lately and are super happy to announce that LeapDAO took a leap to the mainnet!
 Our community is now operating a More Viable Plasma chain on the Ethereum mainnet 🎉.
 If you are a project creating digital assets, we invite you to [register your ERC20 or ERC721](https://mainnet.leapdao.org/registerToken), which will be transferable faster and cheaper on the Plasma chain.
-For developers we provide a [token faucet](https://mainnet.leapdao.org/faucet) so that you can test transfers, exits and deposits.
+For developers, we provide a [token faucet](https://mainnet.leapdao.org/faucet) so that you can test transfers, exits and deposits.

 ## The Plasma Ecosystem